HesionLeadership/Hesion_Content_Pipeline/README.md

 # Hesion Content Pipeline

+**Making our work transparent.** This pipeline is publicly documented to reflect Hesion's commitment to showing how we think and operate.

+**Automated discovery pipeline for leadership-relevant news and research.**

 **Automated discovery pipeline for leadership-relevant news and research.**

 An AI-powered system that discovers fresh stories from business, tech, and organizational psychology sources, analyzes them for leadership insights, and outputs draft posts for Hesion's LinkedIn content strategy.